 Once rehab is complete, the patient is set out in the ‘real world’.
 This can be challenging as the stress and the newfound freedom may cause them to fall back on their old ways.
 The facility will continue to provide the support they need to make it through these difficult times and maintain sobriety.

-Blueprints for Recovery provides all the services a patient needs to overcome addiction and takes a three-phase approach that makes us stand out.
+The PAC Program provides all the services a patient needs to overcome addiction and takes a three-phase approach that makes us stand out.

 The first phase is our residential phase, where patients undergo a customized therapy treatment that helps them understand the causes of addiction with the goal of finding healthy habits to replace dependency.
 The second phase is the transitional phase.
 During this time, patients start heading out into the real world while still undergoing thirty hours a week of therapy.